joaoportugues/kc-codeceptjs-mobile/README.md

 java version "1.8.0_251"
 Java(TM) SE Runtime Environment (build 1.8.0_251-b08)
 Java HotSpot(TM) 64-Bit Server VM (build 25.251-b08, mixed mode)

+If you run on cloud devices, like BrowserStack, skip to installation

+To run locally, resolve all the framework dependencies.
 ```

 Framework specific